ssfsx17/ffpnp/Jobs/Devout.md

 - Defend
 - Charge
 - White Magic
 - Pray (10 AP) - Roll 1d100 + Spirit against a target number of 100.
-On a success, the best available White Magic healing spell is cast for free on the party, as if it were multi-targeted.
+On a success, the second-best available White Magic healing spell is cast for free on the party, as if it were multi-targeted.
 If the dice show 90-100, it casts Raise on all unconscious party members first, then does the Pray effect on the party.
 You must have access to the White Magic action - either as a Job Action or as a Choice Action - in order to use the Pray ability.
 - Item

 Supports: